French Blue Scotch Pine

 Pinus sylvestris 'French Blue'

-|Average Size at Maturity||Moderate growing; reaches 40 to 60 ft. tall, 20 to 25 ft. wide.|
+|Mature Size||Moderate growing; reaches 40 to 60 ft. tall, 20 to 25 ft. wide.|

 |Design Ideas||This is a very hardy Pine for larger suburban homesites, where it's blue tint is a fine contrast against more emerald evergreens.
 Plant in a dense group to provide a woodland enclosure for more spectacular deciduous trees and shrubs.
 Makes a great single accent or use a pair to flank a driveway entry.
 Good choice for screening off neighboring multistory windows.
 Tall and thin, it makes a good small-scale windrow or use as a shelterbelt component.|

 |Companion Plants||Switch Grass (Panicum); False Cypress (Chamaecyparis); Black-Eyed Susan (Rudbeckia); Russian Sage (Perovskia); Coneflower (Echinacea)|

 |Care||Provide enriched, loamy, well-drained soil.
 Water deeply and regularly during the first growing season to establish an extensive root system; once established, reduce frequency.
 Feed with a general purpose fertilizer before new growth begins in spring.
 Prune as needed to maintain topiary size and shape.|

 Your USDA Cold Hardiness Zone:

 Your climate may be too cold for this plant